 Visit the Lola website

-The EX265 is the latest in a long line of technologically advanced and aesthetically pleasing racecars to emerge from the Lola factory in Huntingdon.
-Over 8000 hours of CAD development work went into the design of the original EX264, while some 260 hours were spent in the windtunnel to perfect the car's aerodynamics.
+In 2005 the MG EX264 was the latest in a long line of technologically advanced and aesthetically pleasing racecars to emerge from the Lola factory in Huntingdon.
+Over 8000 hours of CAD development work went into the design of the car, while some 260 hours were spent in the windtunnel to perfect the car's aerodynamics.

-In its original configuration, as raced in 2005, the EX264 was initially developed in association with MG, RML and engine specialists Judd.
+In its original configuration, as raced in 2005, the EX264 was developed in association with MG, RML and engine specialists Judd.
 Based on the Lola B05/40, itself a comprehensive redevelopment of the successful MG EX257 sports prototype, the EX264 was immediately eligible for the ACO LMP2 class at Le Mans as well as the Le Mans Endurance Series (now Le Mans Series) and the American Le Mans Series.
-In its latest incarnation, the MG EX265 complies with all the latest regulations and technical specifications.
+The MG EX264 complied with all the regulations and technical specifications of th day.

-Although visually similar to other Lola chassis, RML's family of racecars is correctly designated as MG - be that last season's EX264, or the current EX265.
+Although visually similar to the Lola B05/40 racecars, the RML car is correctly designated as an MG Lola EX264.
 (Not, as has been contrived by some, an "MGola", which seems a cumbersome name for such a svelte and nimble car!).
-Under the skin it features many significant differences that stand it apart from its Lola, Mazda or Acura -badged counterparts.
+Under the skin it features many significant differences that stand it apart from its Lola-badged counterparts.
 Many of these stem from the way RML continued development of the previous MG EX257 after acquiring the ex-factory racecars and campaigning those in 2003 and 2004.
-Much of that on-going development was too valuable to be lost when the B05/40 chassis was released, and with the blessings of both Lola and MG (at that time still in operation), many of those innovations were carried over to the new car.
-Several months before the demise of MG Rover as a British company, the new RML racecar was fully homologated as the MG EX264.
-Now, with the revival of the MG brand, and closer ties between RML AD Group and the MG parent company, Shanghai Automotive in China, the RML sports prototype proudly carries the MG octagon to this day.
+Much of that on-going development was too valuable to be lost when the current B05/40 chassis was released, and with the blessings of both Lola and MG (at that time still in operation), many of those innovations were carried over to the new car.
+Several months before the demise of MG Rover, the new RML racecar was fully homologated as the MG EX264, and it proudly carries the MG octagon to this day.

 The chassis is an all-carbon fibre monocoque, with symmetrical twin rollover hoops.
 This is encased within a stunningly good-looking bodyshell constructed from pre-preg carbon fibre with a honeycomb core for additional rigidity.
-This meets the revised aerodynamic requirements introduced during 2004 and means that the EX265 is likely to remain at the forefront of prototype racecar technology for some time to come.
+This meets the revised aerodynamic requirements introduced during 2004 and means that the EX264 is likely to remain at the forefront of prototype racecar technology for many years to come.
 The rear wing and underbody are also of lightweight carbon composite construction.

 The front and rear suspension uprights are fabricated from aircraft specification steel and TIG welded.
 These elements link via double fabricated steel wishbones with pushrods and rockers to three-way adjustable damper units.

 In 2005 the car raced with a specially-developed MG V8 powerplant, created exclusively for the EX264 by Judd.
 Normally aspirated, this unit took the car to a class win at Le Mans in June 2005 and proved both reliable and strong, rarely missing a beat all season.
-Having enjoyed fantastic support from Judd all year, it was not an easy decision to take when the team found it necessary to change engines for 2006, reverting to the turbocharged AER 2-litre engine that had previously powered the team's EX257s.
+Having enjoyed fantastic support from Judd all year, it was with considerable regret that the team found it necessary to change engines for 2006, reverting to the turbocharged AER 2-litre engine that had previously powered the team's EX257s.
 Not only did RML already have several of these engines "in stock", but over the previous two seasons the AER unit had proven itself exceptionally reliable, fuel efficient and responsive.
 It made sense, both financially and in terms of race strategy, to make the change.
 As was subsequently demonstrated by a second consecutive class victory in the Le Mans 24 Hours of June 2006, the change proved to be a wise one.

-Now replaced again, this time by the AER-developed XP-21, the car's engine is mated to a Lola six-speed sequential gearbox with semi-automatic paddle shift system.
+The engine is mated to a Lola six-speed sequential gearbox with semi-automatic paddle shift system.
 A back-up manual gear-change system is also installed.
 When first introduced, this back-up required that a driver with paddle-shift problems made a 40 second pitstop to initiate the changeover.
-However, the latest refinement merely demands a very brief moment of free-wheeling in order to affect the switch, so the car does not even have to stop.
+However, the final refinement merely demands a very brief moment of free-wheeling in order to affect the switch, so the car does not even have to stop.
 Two starter motors and paired alternators are fitted for reliability, lightweight magnesium castings are employed extensively throughout the car, and braking is by 355 mm diameter carbon discs.

-The EX265 is fitted with a fully-integrated computerised dash/data logger system with steering-wheel mounted display, The military-specification wiring loom is installed directly to the inside of the monocoque for protection, access and reliability.
-The car also carries examples of AD Group's latest technology in video monitoring and on-board camera equipment, allowing team and drivers alike to review and assess all aspects of the car's on-track performance.
+The EX264 is fitted with a fully-integrated computerised dash/data logger system with steering-wheel mounted display, The military-specification wiring loom is installed directly to the inside of the monocoque for protection, access and reliability.

 Engine